open-telemetry/opentelemetry.io/content/en/docs/collector/getting-started.md

 ## Prerequisites

-To follow this tutorial you need the following Go 1.20 or higher.
+To follow this tutorial you need the following

+*  Go >= 1.20

 ## Test the OpenTelemetry Collector in five minutes